sbmlteam/sbmlteam.github.io/site/content/documents/publications/_index.md

 ## About SBML and SBML packages

-The papers and chapters in this section describe SBML and SBML packages in general terms.
-It is worth noting that _none of these publications is normative in the sense of defining SBML_ &ndash; these papers and chapters only provide context and perspectives about SBML and its development.
-(Only the [SBML specification documents](/documents/specifications) are normative.)
+The following papers and chapters describe SBML and SBML packages in general terms, and are useful for context and general perspectives about SBML, SBML development, and related [COMBINE](https://co.mbine.org) standards.

 {{< cite title="Specifications of Standards in Systems and Synthetic Biology: Status and Developments in 2019" authors="Falk Schreiber, Björn Sommer, Gary D. Bader, Padraig Gleeson, Martin Golebiewski, Michael Hucka, Sarah M. Keating, Matthias König, Chris Myers, David Nickerson and Dagmar Waltemath." source="_Journal of Integrative Bioinformatics_ 16(2), 2019" link="https://doi.org/10.1515/jib-2019-0035" summary="Introduces a special issue of [COMBINE](https://co.mbine.org) standards, including SBML." >}}